caytar/solutions_of_hashcode/README.md

 # solutions_of_hashcode
-My solutions for the Google HashCode competition.
+My solutions for the Google HashCode and Kickstart competitions.